Paulownia: Uses

-As a forestry crop Paulownia are exacting in their requirements, performing well only in very well draining soil, with summer rainfall or availability of irrigation water.
-Paulownia grown on plantations generally has widely spaced growth rings, meaning that it is soft and of little value; wood with close growth rings is harder and of higher value.
-Paulownia is extremely fast growing; up to 20 feet in one year when young.
-Some species of plantation Paulownia can be harvested for saw timber in as little as five years.
-Once the trees are harvested, they regenerate from their existing root systems, earning them the name of the "Phoenix tree".
+As a forestry crop, Paulownia are exacting in their requirements, performing well only in very well draining soil, with summer rainfall or availability of irrigation water.
+Paulownia is extremely fast growing, increasing in height by up to 20 ft in one year when young.
+Some species of plantation Paulownia can be harvested for sawn timber in as little as five years.
+Once the trees are harvested, they regenerate from their existing root systems, earning them the name of the "Phoenix tree" (that name is alternatively attributed to the belief that it is the only tree within which the phoenix will roost.)

-Paulownia is also used in Chinese agroforestry systems because it grows fast, its wood is light but strong, its flowers are rich in nectar, its leaves make good fodder for farm animals, it is deep-rooting, and it is late-leafing and its canopy is quite sparse so that crops below it get both light enough to grow and shelter.
+Paulownia is also used in Chinese agroforestry systems because it grows quickly, its wood is light but strong, its flowers are rich in nectar, its leaves make good fodder for farm animals, it is deep-rooting, and it is late-leafing, and its canopy is sparse enough to allow crops below it get enough light to grow while being sheltered from the wind.

 Paulownia is known in Japanese as kiri (桐), specifically referring to P. tomentosa; it is also known as the "princess tree".
-Paulownia is the mon of the office of prime minister, and also serves as the Government Seal of Japan used by the Cabinet and the Government of Japan (whereas the chrysanthemum is the Imperial Seal of Japan).
-It is one of the suits in the card game hanafuda, associated with the month of November or December (some regions reverse the order of these two months).
+Paulownia is used in the Government crest of Japan, which serves as the symbol of the prime minister, Cabinet and the Government of Japan (whereas the chrysanthemum is the imperial crest of Japan, used by the Emperor and the Imperial Family).
+It is one of the suits in the card game hanafuda, associated with the month of December in Japan, or November in Korea.